Keyruu/oblivion/content/Homelab/Monitoring.md

 # Visualize
 ## [Grafana](https://grafana.com)
 The final step is too actual see something.
 For that you use Grafana.
-This is a tool for creating dashboards for various datasources.
+This is a tool for creating dashboards for various data sources.
 In our case Prometheus and Loki.

 > [!info]
 >You create dashboards in the UI but for recovery and version management sake you should also have them in a Git repo.
 The workflow here is to start with and empty `dashboards` folder.
-Try out some of the dashboards and then put the ones you want to keep or you created yourself into dashboards folder as a JSON.
+Try out some of the dashboards and then put the ones you want to keep, or you created yourself into dashboards folder as a JSON.
 To do this just click on share and then export in the Grafana UI.

 ```nix title="grafana.nix"
 {config, ...}: {